SPECIALTIES

 Legal Nursing Consultant

-WHAT IS A Legal Nursing Consultant
+What is a Legal Nursing Consultant

 Legal nurses, also called legal nurse consultants (LNCs), assist the legal team in analyzing cases potentially involving medical errors.
 LNCs’ clinical knowledge offers a unique contribution to understanding how situations may occur and provides an insider’s view of the complicated process of healthcare.